 DSB has been a long-standing partner with the Arkansas Deaf blindness Project: Children and Youth with Sensory Impairment (CAYSI), formerly known as the Deaf/Blind Consortium.
 DSB refers participants to CAYSI and serves on its Advisory Committee, which provides training for parents and professionals to foster stronger partnerships among agencies who work with this population.
 The project maintains a deafblind registry and requests related information from DSB.
 DSB has worked with the Helen Keller National Center to improve services for those consumers who are deaf-blind and to provide training for DSB staff.
-DSB operates the Arkansas Information Reading Services (AIRS), which began as a private non-profit organization and is now part of the state agency.
-The organization's founders formed Friends of AIRS (FAIRS) to continue its support of the station.
-DSB leases facilities for AIRS from the AETN, which provides DSB with in-kind services in the form of engineering services and other technology.
+DSB operates the Arkansas Information Reading Services (AIRS), which is a service to groups as authorized under 34 C.F.R. § 361.49(a)(3).